-Where do you see the multi texture hair space going in the next five years?
+Where do you see the multi textured hair space going in the next five years?

-I see the multi-texture hair space continuing to embrace natural curls, coils and waves and products that deliver for these hair types will continue to win.
+I see the multi textured hair space continuing to embrace natural curls, coils and waves and products that deliver for these hair types will continue to win.
 As demographics continue to shift, I think the conversation will continue to be on texture vs. ethnicity.

 What are the top five products every woman needs no matter her hair texture?